yennguyenthihoang/digital-watch-typescript-app/README.md

 # Digital Watch - typescript
 Digital Watch typescript project
-Using TypeScript create many digital watch by timezones and Stopwatch.
+Using TypeScript to create many digital watch by timezones and Stopwatch.

 ## Demo